JorgeZapata27/StatCalc-iOS/README.md

 StatCalc is an Swift / iOS App that calculates baseball statistics from in game results.
 If a player has x singles, x doubles, x triples, etc; the application is to calculate the ongoing statistic chosen.

 ## Contributors
-Jorge Zapata - Frontend work + connection work
+Jorge Zapata - Frontend work + connection work<br/>
 Jake Lisowski - Function/Calculation works

 ## Sources